ax-llm/ax/src/docs/src/content/docs/start/quick.md

 description: Jump into building with Ax
 ---

-Build intelligent agents with ease, inspired by the power of "Agentic workflows" and the Stanford DSPy paper.
-Seamlessly integrates with multiple LLMs and VectorDBs to build RAG pipelines or collaborative agents that can solve complex problems.
-Advanced features streaming validation, multi-modal DSPy, etc.
+Building intelligent agents is a breeze with the Ax framework, inspired by the power of "Agentic workflows" and the Stanford DSPy paper.
+It seamlessly integrates with multiple LLMs and VectorDBs to build RAG pipelines or collaborative agents that can solve complex problems.
+Plus, it offers advanced features like streaming validation, multi-modal DSPy, etc.

 ## Install